 Get your free targets to print at home!

 Any home security plan’s primary purpose is to keep all residents safe.
-A suitable weapon can be a deterrent as well as allowing you to control the situation while you wait for the police.
-Any gun is better than no gun at all, but that doesn’t mean all guns are equally good.
-Fortunately, there are good options whether you are a fan of shotguns, pistols, or rifles.
+A suitable weapon can be a deterrent as well as allow you to control the situation while you wait for the police.

 Which Type of Gun to Use for Home Defense?